 Volunteer contributions cover accommodation and utilities such as water, electricity, and gas.
-They also provide critical funds needed to support the project's basic but essential needs, allowing us to monitor more fauna and flora and, ultimately, protect more of our biodiversity!
+During the nesting season, they also cover food during work days.
+Volunteer contributions also provide critical funds to support the project's basic but essential needs, allowing us to monitor more fauna and flora and ultimately protect our biodiversity!